Riley Weselowski

 Riley Weselowski (born February 24, 1985) is a Canadian former professional ice hockey defenceman who predominantly played in the ECHL.
-He is currently serving as an assistant coach with the Kansas City Mavericks of the ECHL.
+He is currently serving as the head coach of the Cincinnati Cyclones of the ECHL.

 Playing career

 Weselowski made his professional debut with the Idaho Steelheads of the ECHL.
 In 2009, during his second season, he moved to Rapid City Rush.
 After six seasons with the Rush in the Central Hockey League and ECHL, Weselowski left the club as a free agent and signed a one-year contract with the Cincinnati Cyclones on September 17, 2015.